“The Government killed my son,” said Njikena Elder Lucy Marshall.

 “Our people were paid to spray weeds but with Agent Orange, a chemical that can kill human beings.
 Agent Orange is said to have killed and maimed 900,000 during the Vietnam War.
 Ten million hectares of southern Vietnam was sprayed – it was known to be highly toxic, a killer, and when contaminated with the poison dioxin it was immediately deathly,” said Ms Marshall.

 It is true that this occurred.
 Agent Orange (a herbicide) was still being used in Australia as late as the 1980s.
 In 2003 the Geoff Gallop Government accepted responsibility for its use in the Kimberley.
 This followed an inquiry into the use of Agent Orange as a herbicide in the Kimberley and the inquiry’s recommendation that the Government accept responsibility.

-For a couple of decades a group of men who had sprayed the herbicide in remote regions of the Kimberley battled to prove that a wide array of illnesses that blighted them were due to the exposure to Agent Orange.
+For a couple of decades a group of men who had sprayed the herbicide in remote regions of the Kimberley battled to prove a wide array of illnesses that blighted them were due to the exposure to Agent Orange.

 Former worker for the Agricultural Protection Board, Ron Delvin said, “We were moving around the country spraying it all over the place, willy-nilly and being told it was safe, that you could drink it.”

 Fellow worker Carl Drysdale said, “We were spraying potent herbicides like 245-T, which were used in Vietnam as Agent Orange.”

 Another worker Carl Drysdale said, “There have been so many deaths.”

 He said he was aware of 40 deaths so far.

 “Like Cyril Hunter, he was a Derby man who died at 33 years of age.”